karlrissland/AppWorkshop/README.md

 This allows you to deploy the workshop environment.
 When complete, you should have a Web Server and SQL server fully configured in their own vNet and Resource group.

-Use https://raw.githubusercontent.com/karlrissland/AppWorkshop/Workshop/IaaS2PaaSWeb/Environments for the _artifactsLocation parameter.
+Use https://raw.githubusercontent.com/karlrissland/AppWorkshop/Workshop/IaaS2PaaSWeb/Environments for the _artifacts Location parameter.

+Leave the _artifacts Location Sas Token parameter blank

 ## Prerequisites